 The Operators section contains all usable operators.
 To add an operator to the Field calculator expression box, click the appropriate button.
-Mathematical calculations (+, -, ...), trigonometric functions (sin, cos, tan, ...), extract geometric information (length and area) are available and will be extended in future versions.
+Mathematical calculations (+, -, ...), trigonometric functions $(\sin, \cos, \tan, ...)$, extract geometric information (length and area) are available and will be extended in future versions.

 A short example illustrates how the field calculator works.
-We want to calculate the length of the 'railroads' layer from the qgis_example_dataset:
+We want to calculate the length of the 'railroads' layer from the QGIS example_dataset:

-1. Load the Shapefile railroads.shp in QGIS and open the Attribute Table dialog.

-- 3. Unselect the Update existing field checkbox to enable the new field box. - 4.
-Add 'length' as output field name, 'real' as output field type and define output field width 10 and a precision of 3.

-5. Now double click on Operator 'length' to add it as length into the field calculator expression box and click length .
+- 1. Load the Shapefile railroads.shp in QGIS and open the Attribute Table dialog - 2.
+Click on Toggle editing mode and open the Field Calculator dialog. - 3.
+Unselect the Update existing field checkbox to enable the new field box. - 4.
+Add 'length' as output field name, 'real' as output field type and define output field width 10 and a precision of 3. - 5.
+Now click on Operator 'length' to add it as \$length into the field calculator expression box and click Ok

-6. Working with Raster Data
+4. Working with Raster Data